 I was always drawing and cartooning as a youngster and all the way through college.
 Her style and sense of sensitive were heavily influenced with smoothness of Lolita girl

 After studyingPainting, Graphics and Visual Design and working in the industry, spending a lot of time in front of a computer screen,as children clothes designer, she picked up some gouache paints for the first time.
 Chrishanthi was able to hone her skills, learning the art and techniques of gouache ,acrylic painting.
 Major influences include Magritte,Monet and contemporary artists of the pop-surrealist movement, such as Joe Sorren, Mark Ryden and Nicoletta Ceccoli.

 Chrishanthi currently spends her time predominately painting new works and commissions, freelancing, and has aspirations of creating/illustrating children’s books.
-Recently she has also started dabbling in the pop art of bringing her characters to life in the form of sculpture and resin dolls.
+Recently she has also started dabbling in the pop art of bringing her characters to life in the form of sculpture.

 “In my current work I continue to explore surreal worlds inhabited with my uniquely bizzare creatures, cute critters and macabre girls.
 My imagination and sense of life are a huge part of my work!”